ABOUT ME

 More Benefits: Shared Priorities

-Most every traditional bathroom renovation contractor here in Austin juggles multiple projects at once.
-That’s why coordination can be a real nightmare for them, which is a problem that often gets passed on to their clients.
-Traditional reno contractors are sometimes distracted or perhaps even downright unresponsive during (or especially near the end of) a particular reno job because they’re continually juggling priorities and subcontractors at multiple jobsites.
+Most every traditional renovation contractor juggles multiple projects at once.
+That’s why coordination can be a real problem for them, which is a problem that often gets passed on to their clients.
+Traditional reno contractors are sometimes distracted or even unresponsive during a project because they’re continually juggling priorities and subcontractors at multiple jobsites.

 My QC inspector.
 Her job is easy!